Superflows-AI/docs/docs/playground/developer-mode.md

 - Plan
     - Plan a series of actions that will be required to action this request
 - Commands
-    - Shows the API calls the copilot will make to get the information required
+    - Shows the API calls the assistant will make to get the information required
 - Tell user
     - The output of the plan and command steps processed into a chat output to send to the user